skybet/skybet.github.io/_posts/2016-02-02-how-we-release-so-frequently.md

 a few minutes later as a release is rolled back - possibly for unrelated reasons.

 Every new feature is first released in a hidden state, ready to be turned on with a 'feature toggle'.
-The feature toggle can be turned on per session, allowing the new feature to be fully tested in the live environment long before a customer ever sees it.
+The feature toggle can be turned on per-session, allowing the new feature to be fully tested in the live environment long before a customer ever sees it.
 There's some really strong plus points to this approach:

 * We don't have to roll back a whole release (which may contain several changes) just because a single new feature isn't working